Telephones in Spain

 Other local and international telephone companies now sell discount call telephone cards.
 These can be purchased at newsagents and other retail outlets.
 You do not place them in the phone but call a free-phone number and enter your card number.

-Telephone shops now sell mobile phones without contracts.
-You purchase the phone and at least 30 Euro worth of calls for about 120 Euro.
+Telephone shops sell mobile phones with or without contracts.
+You purchase the phone and at least 30 Euro worth of calls for about 50 Euro.
+It is necessary to have photo ID such as passport to purchase a mobile phone and SIM card.